openedx/enterprise-catalog/docs/decentralized_devstack.rst

 You can login with the username *edx* and password *edx*.

-Toggle between decentralized_devstack and normal devstack
+Toggle between Decentralized Devstack and normal Devstack
 ---------------------------------------------------------

+To switch to Decentralized Devstack, open .env file and uncomment the line `COMPOSE_FILE=decentralized_devstack/docker-compose.yml` by removing "#" symbol

+To switch to normal Devstack, open .env file and comment out the line `COMPOSE_FILE=decentralized_devstack/docker-compose.yml` using "#" symbol